beans-ash/backronym-generator/README.md

+# Flip It and Reverse It
+Create your own backronym with our generator, and save the ones you like!
+Created with React, data from the [DataMuse API](https://www.datamuse.com/api/) and Firebase.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).